m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 ![Chrome's profiler report for next fixes][4]

-4ms?
+4 ms?
 Can we do better?
 Maybe.
 But I'll call this good enough and enjoy my day.

 What about those frame drops at 5 second mark?